cloudflare/cloudflare-docs/products/waiting-room/src/content/additional-options/create-events.md

 <Aside type="note">

-Only certain customers can support scheduled events with their waiting rooms.
+Only some customers can support scheduled events with their waiting rooms.
 For more details, see our <a href="/plans">Plans</a> page.

 </Aside>